BenFrantzDale/BenFrantzDale.github.io/_posts/2024-10-01-sender-intuition-senders-dont-send.md

     return MyPoolSchedulerOpState{snd.sch, downstream};
 }
 ```
-So when connected, we get a `MyPoolSchedulerOpState<...>`, and when started, the calling thread executes `sch_.getResource().enqueue([&] { downstream_.set_value(); });` and immediately returns, causing the thread pool to wake up and eventually `call downstream_.set_value();`.
+So when connected, we get a `MyPoolSchedulerOpState<...>`, and when started, the calling thread executes `this->sch.getResource().enqueue([&] { this->downstream.set_value(); });` and immediately returns, causing the thread pool to wake up and eventually call `this->downstream.set_value();`.
 In contrast, I’ve heard talks say things like “When the `schedule(sch)` sender starts, it’s going to start on a thread in that thread pool.”
 That’s conceptually correct a very high level, but that language can trip people up: objects that model the `std::execution::sender` concept don’t ever actually start, and in as much as they do, they start on the thread that called `opState.start()`.

 I want to highlight two things here: